+

 I also recommend a fabric that’s either a solid color or a random pattern.

-You may even want to sew your first project with some really cheap, on sale, dollar-a yard-
+You may even want to sew your first project with some really cheap, on sale, dollar-a yard-fabric.

 For now, stay away from the following:

-may be needed for matching the design – more than what’s indicated on the pattern
+needed for matching the design – more than what’s recommended on the pattern envelope.

 The end of the fabric bolt

-fabric is wrapped around).
-But sometimes fabric will be rolled around cardboard tubes or
+wrapped around).
+But sometimes fabric will be rolled around cardboard tubes or displayed on hangers.

 The end (top) of the bolt is usually printed with the following information: